Weekend Hackathon Puts Focus on Verification of Social, Photos, Video & Data

 University of Georgia

 Registration fees help cover the cost of food and drinks, as well as producing the weekend Hackathon.
-Early bird registration is $99 for faculty and professionals, and $49 for students.
-Early bird registration deadline is September 8, 2016.
+Regular registration costs $129 for faculty and professionals, and $69 for students.

 Friday, October 21 to Sunday, October 23, 2016

 Plan to arrive Friday, Oct.
 21, in the evening by 6 pm for our kick-off mixer (details below), with an official start early Saturday morning and ending Sunday afternoon at 2 pm with the announcement of the winners.

 Grady College of Journalism & Mass Communication